Screamadelica: Critical reception and legacy

-"Movin' on Up" was used on the previous Telewest Broadband commercials before Virgin Media bought them out.
+"Movin' On Up" was used on the previous Telewest Broadband commercials before Virgin Media bought them out.
 Subsequently, Bacardi spirits used the song on a UK television ad.
 The song was also featured in the popular game Grand Theft Auto: San Andreas on alternative radio station Radio X. A Northern soul version was also recorded by Edwin Starr for the cult British surfing film Blue Juice.
 Kellogg's used the song in an advert for their cornflakes in c.
 2011.

 Guy-Manuel de Homem-Christo of French electronic duo Daft Punk, who drew inspiration from the rock and acid house in the United Kingdom during the early 1990s, referred to Screamadelica as the record that "put everything together in terms of genre".

 To commemorate the 20th anniversary of the release of the album, Primal Scream performed the entire album live at Olympia London in West London on 26 and 27 November 2010.
 The performance included a full gospel choir and horn section.
 The first of these gigs was broadcast live on BBC 6 Music, presented by Steve Lamacq.
 These gigs were followed by a UK tour in March 2011, where the band performed the album in full.

 For the album's 30th anniversary in 2021, Fender created a limited run of custom Stratocasters depicting the album's artwork on the body.
 Additionally, Columbia released the Demodelica album on 15 October 2021, with early demos and work-in-progress mixes, accompanied by notes by Jon Savage.
 "Most of these demos were produced by Andrew Innes at his home studio on the Isle of Dogs and at the band's studio in Hackney in 1990.
 The Jam and Eden Studio demos were produced by the band in 1991."

+In 2022, Ben Cardew of Pitchfork wrote: "Primal Scream made it all sound far too easy on Screamadelica, whose combination of classic songwriting and electronic production left an early high-water mark for forward-thinking rock music in the 1990s."